 What type of sauce do you like to dunk your chicken wings in?
 Or do you prefer to forego the dip, like I do?
 Tell us in the comments below.
 And once you try this recipe, be sure to give it a five-star rating if you loved it!

 Need even more inspiration for tailgating?
 Here are some more of our favorite game day recipes to try:

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Revised and significantly expanded from articles published on April 15, 2010, and August 5, 2015 by Lorna Kring.
-Last updated: November 30, 2020 at 17:28 pm.
+Last updated on December 21, 2019.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Meghan Yager is a food addict turned food and travel writer with a love for creating uncomplicated, gourmet recipes and devouring anything the world serves up.
 As the author of the food and travel blog Cake 'n Knife, Meghan focuses on unique foodie experiences from around the world to right at home in your own kitchen.